Toukenize/abnormal-event-detection/README.md

 4. [Pretrained Weights for C3D](https://drive.google.com/file/d/1rlZ-xTkTMjgWKiQFUedRnHlDgQwx6yTm/view)
 5. The scripts and yaml from this repository

-## Organise them into the following structure:
+## Organise them into this structure:

 ![image](https://user-images.githubusercontent.com/43180977/72202540-a588c280-349b-11ea-9fc1-acef8a50737f.png)